rubygems/bundler/UPGRADING.md

   hardly useful since most users will only use a subset of all the binstubs available to them.
 Also, it would force the introduction of a bunch of most likely unused files into source control.
-Because of this, binstubs now must must be created and checked into version control individually.
+Because of this, binstubs now must be created and checked into version control individually.

-* The `bundle config` command has a new subcommand-based interface.
+* ~The `bundle config` command has a new subcommand-based interface.~ (postponed)

-  We believe the old interface where the kind of operation was guessed from the combination of flags and number of arguments being passed to the command was confusing.
-Instead we have introduced a compulsory subcommand argument that can be either `list`, `get`, `set` or `unset`.
-We believe this will make the `config` command much easier to interact with.
-The old interface is deprecated, but we are giving suggestions about the new commands that should be used along with the deprecation messages.

 * The `bundle inject` command is deprecated and replaced with `bundle add`.